shariq1989/cookbook/content/recipe/yakni.md

 * PROTEIN– 25g
 * FAT– 8g

-If you fully strain out the onions in this dish, the net carbs drop to 1g.
+If you fully strain the onions, the net carbs drop to 1g.

 #### What is Yakhni good for?